 A Kanban full of initiatives or projects

 If you are new to using Kanban to manage your portfolio, we recommend working at the initiative (project) level.
 At CA Agile Central, an initiative is a set of work with clear success criteria that can typically be completed in a few months.
 An initiative can be completed by one or more teams, and might release software in a few increments.
 Each development team will probably want their own Kanban board.

 Key benefits of using Kanban at the initiative level:

 - Most organizations go slower than they could because they are working on too many projects simultaneously.
 A Kanban at this level can help solve this problem.

 - If you are constantly doing resource management and trying to get keep projects moving, managing your initiative WIP can make this activity much easier.

 A Kanban full of features or enhancements

-If you are releasing frequently, as we do at Rally, you might benefit from an additional level of Kanban below the initiative to track the enablement process for each marketable feature.
-Below is part of the board we use at Rally:
+If you are releasing frequently, as we do at CA Agile Central, you might benefit from an additional level of Kanban below the initiative to track the enablement process for each marketable feature.
+Below is part of the board we use at CA Agile Central: